TAbdiukov/CISSP-mnemonics/README.md

 (no memory device here, more of an explanation)

-* Qualitative - based on inference and basic algoriths e.g. FAIR method (probability / impact) or ALE CAUSES AROSLE
+* Qualitative - based on guestimates, inference and basic algoriths e.g. FAIR method (probability / impact) or ALE CAUSES AROSLE

 * Quantitative - **better**, based on experience and statistics